NewATP/NewATP/README.md

 - ⚡ Fun fact: get overstacked with overwellness pretty often  ...
 -->  ## Please stay respectful as I am new to this and my ultimate goal is to learn & contribute to this community.
 ## I read a tutorial that suggested to contribute before starting a project
-## I can suggest other poeple to do so but not really because I was scared to dive in but I can contribute and with the communinity I am convinced that you will show me that way
+## I can suggest other poeple to do the same but not really because I was afraid to dive in but I can contribute and with the communinity I am convinced that you will show me that way
 ## Please be authentic I realize that their are many tools to aid me in this new venture and I will never pretend to do or be something I am not or does not represent me